Moonshine Kate

-Moonshine Kate (born Rosa Lee Carson; born October 10, 1909, Atlanta, Georgia died 1992, Bainbridge, Georgia) was an American country and folk guitarist and banjo player who is best known for recording with her father Fiddlin' John Carson and his band, the Virginia Reelers.
+Moonshine Kate (born Rosa Lee Carson; born October 10, 1909, Atlanta, Georgia died 1992, Bainbridge, Georgia) was an American country, old-time, and folk guitarist, banjo player, singer, and comedian. who is best known for recording with her father Fiddlin' John Carson and his band, the Virginia Reelers.
 Kate was among the earliest recorded women in country music, and arguably her best remembered song was a rendition of her father's composition "Little Mary Phagan".

-Carson was born the youngest of nine children in Atlanta, Georgia.
+Carson was born the youngest of nine children born to Jenny Nora Scroggins and John Carson.
+She began learning guitar and banjo from her father early in her childhood.
 As early as the age of five, she appeared as a vocalist and dancer at stage shows and political rallies as an accompaniment to her father's musical act.
 By age 14, Carson proficiently performed with the guitar and banjo as she played alongside her father on Atlanta's flagship radio station, WSB, and toured with him and the Virginia Reelers throughout Georgia.
 When Carson graduated from high school, she became a permanent member of the band.
+She became well known for her "Moonshine Kate" persona which highlighted hillbilly comedy as well as songs about rural living.